I’m not afraid of death. I’m afraid of not living. Afraid that my fears will get the better of me.

 Nothing more, nothing less because living a life of freedom, on my terms, is my goal.

-I’m not a fan of advertising and, obviously, I didn’t go out and buy the aftershave, but his words nailed exactly what I felt inside.
-He stoked the fires within, leaving me with fire running up my spine and goosebumps on my skin.
+I’m not a fan of advertising and, obviously, I didn’t go out and buy the aftershave.
+Gaspard nailed exactly what I felt inside.
+He stoked the fires within, leaving me with a chill running up my spine and goosebumps on my skin.
 He spoke my heart’s desires.

 The time came when the rumbles finally erupted and enough was finally enough.
 I found my voice and my cry was freedom…

 To be free to make my own choices and to make my own rules to live by.